NaturalHistoryMuseum/scratchpads2/sites/all/modules/contrib/linkit/README.txt

  1. The user does not have to copy or remember a URL
- 2. If the target node changes it's alias (e.g. if the node's menu item title is changed) the link will remain functional (thanks to Pathologic)
+ 2. If the target node changes it's alias (e.g. if the node's menu item title is changed) the link will remain functional.

 See http://drupal.org/project/linkit for more information